-Answer: Proof of vaccination will no longer be required for hotel guests to check into the hotel or to use hotel facilities.
+Answer: Yes, proof of vaccination is not required for hotel guests to check into the hotel or to use hotel facilities.

 Question: Now that I’ve heard about this, I’d like to modify and/or cancel my stay – is that possible?

 Answer: Any guest (group or individual) wishing to modify or cancel of their reservation due to COVID-19 should contact Reservations at 403 522 3511.

 Question: Do I need proof of vaccination to attend a wedding/event at the hotel?

 Answer: Proof of vaccination is not required for hotel guests to check into the hotel or to use hotel facilities.
 However, wedding/event planners may have implemented specific health measures for their function, and you are encouraged to contact the organizer for details.

 Question: Are hotel staff required to be fully vaccinated?